History Files

 52 BC

 Despite being expelled from the town of Gergovia by his uncle, Gobanitio, and the rest of the nobles in their fear of such a risky enterprise, Vercingetorix gathers together an army.
 The Aulerci, Cadurci, Lemovices, Parisii, Pictones, Senones, and Turones all join him, as do all of the tribes that border the ocean.
-The Treveri support the revolt but are pinned down by German tribes.
+The Treveri support the revolt but are pinned down by Germanic tribes.

-Vercingetorix, his cavalry routed in battle, withdraws in good order to Alesia, a major fort belonging to the Mandubii.
-The remaining cavalry are dispatched back to their tribes to bring reinforcements.
-Caesar begins a siege of Alesia, aiming on starving out the inhabitants.
 Four relief forces amounting to a considerable number of men and horses are assembled in the territory of the Aeduii by the council of the Gaulish nobility.
-Among those demanded from the tribes of Gaul are eight thousand each from the Helvii (despite the tribe's pro-Roman standing), Parisii, Pictones, and Turones.
+Amongst those who are demanded from the tribes of Gaul are eight thousand each from the Helvii (despite the tribe's pro-Roman standing), Parisii, Pictones, and Turones.

 The site of Alesia